mongodb/mongo-csharp-driver/Docs/reference/content/getting_started/admin_quick_tour.md

 ## MongoDB Driver Admin Quick Tour

 This is the second part of the MongoDB driver quick tour.
-In this part, we'll look at performing some adminstrative functions.
+In this part, we'll look at performing some administrative functions.
 In the [first part]({{< relref "getting_started\quick_tour.md" >}}), we looked at how to perform basic CRUD (create, read, update, delete) operations.

 {{% note %}}See the [installation guide]({{< relref "getting_started\installation.md" >}}) for instructions on how to install the MongoDB Driver.{{% /note %}}